ObsidiaHQ/nano-casa/README.md

 ## Contribute

 You can [suggest a repo to be included](https://github.com/obsidiaHQ/nano-casa/issues/1), a new feature or report a bug in [issues](https://github.com/obsidiaHQ/nano-casa/issues).
-PRs are welcome; just fork the repo and create a new branch for your work.
+PRs are also welcome, but reach out first before starting work on something that may eventually not get merged.

 ## Local build

-Create a `server/.env` file with variables `GITHUB_TOKEN=your_token` and `DB_URL=mongodb_connection_string`.
+Rename `.env.sample` to `.env` and fill with your variables.

-Run `npm install` in both directories.
+Run `bun install`.

-Start the dashboard with `ng serve` and the server/cronjob with `npm run start/cron`.
+Start the dashboard with `ng serve` and the server/cronjob with `bun run server:start` and `bun run server:cron`.